srijken/web-www-v2/content/who-we-are/team/_index.en.md

 type: team
 title: The Team
 opener: Meet our Team
+intro: >-
-intro: We're very thankful and proud of all our team members, who spend their free time to a good cause, voluntarily.
-The people who work with us are very various people, some have just started their career in cybersecurity and others have worked in cybersecurity for a very long time.
-Due to privacy reasons, which we can only encourage, not every member has a profile picture or is mentioned in a team.
+  We're very grateful and proud of all our team members, who voluntary dedicate their free time for a great cause.
+Our team is a mix of different people; some are just starting out in cybersecurity, while others have been in it for a long time.

+  Not every member has a profile picture or is listed in a team.
+Privacy matters!
 in_progress: false
 teams:
   - title: Board